CitizenLabDotCo/documentation/docs/start-configure-platform.md

 4. Manage your projects - respond to ideas, inputs and comments, and update project phases with new information
 5. Communicate with participants - send emails and add updates to keep everyone informed

+## Support
-If you’re setting up or finding your way around your CitizenLab platform, you may find it helpful to reference the [support centre] (https://support.citizenlab.co) to guide you on the different functionalities.
+You may find it helpful to reference the [support centre] (https://support.citizenlab.co) to guide you on the different functionalities.